 At the age of 17, she was named as a Yamaha Young Performing Artist of the Year.
 She has performed on summer festival recital series at Steinway Hall in New York and at The Millennium Stage at Washington D.C.’s Kennedy Center.
 For the bicentennial celebration of Edgar Allan Poe, she performed The Raven- A Monodrama for Mezzo-soprano, Viola, and Piano by Gerald Elias with the composer at the Philadelphia Academy of Fine Arts.
 As a collaborative pianist, Dr. Chou continues to collaborate with vocalists and instrumentalists as well as with young musicians from her colleagues’ teaching studios.

-Ms. Chou was on the piano faculty teaching group classes at East High School in Salt Lake City during the 2013-14 academic year.
+Dr. Chou earned a doctoral degree in Music and Human Learning—Piano Pedagogy Specialization from The University of Texas at Austin where she worked closely with Martha Hilley and Dr. Laurie Scott.
 She graduated from the Manhattan School of Music with a Master’s degree in piano performance where she also studied pedagogy with Carol Ann Aicher.
-She earned her Bachelor of Music degree from the University of Utah in Salt Lake City where she grew up after emigrating from Taiwan at the age of six.
-She is currently a doctoral candidate in the Music and Human Learning program at University of Texas at Austin specializing in piano pedagogy.
-Her dissertation topic is on intergenerational group piano learning environments.
+She has a Bachelor of Music degree from The University of Utah in Salt Lake City where she grew up after emigrating from Taiwan at the age of six.

 View my curriculum vitae here!